If you’re just getting started with your content marketing strategy, chances are you’ve been asking yourself, “How do I know what to write about?”

 1. Lay Out Your Customer’s Journey

-- Consideration: The stage during which a potential customer begins to look for available options that can help them solve their need or problem.
+• Consideration: This is the “Let me see what my options are” stage during which a potential customer begins to look for available solutions for their problem.

 For each stage of the buyer’s journey, you need to identify: